31+ YEARS OF EXPERIENCE

 I fish with families and kids all the time.
 If you would like to introduce your kids to a fun outdoor activity, then a guided fishing trip is a great option.
 Get your kids off the couch and bring them on a guided fishing trip with me.
 I am great with kids and I love to teach them about fishing.

 Some Lake Lewisville fishing guides charge extra for trophy tours, I only run one type of tour, and it's always for trophy fish.
 When I fish for Blue Catfish we are always fishing for the largest fish possible.
 I don’t charge extra for trophy tours like some guides.
 No matter what type of fish we are targeting we are always fishing for the largest trophy fish possible.
-If you're looking for a Lake Lewisville Catfish Guide, I produce trophy sized fish every year.
+If you're looking for a Lake Lewisville Catfish Guide, I produce trophy-sized fish every year.
+I offer one of the best opportunities for Trophy sized fish in the DFW, North Texas area.

 Most fish will bite year round, in Lake Lewisville.
 It helps to choose a Lake Lewisville fishing guide that is experienced with fishing the lake in all weather conditions.
 Spawning and weather patterns can cause certain fish species to feed aggressively, suspend or make runs to spawning grounds.
-I offer year round Lake Lewisville fishing guide services.
+I offer year round Lake Lewisville fishing guide services, although some fishing is seasonal, there is always something biting year round.

 Winter Fishing - December, January, February

 Blue Catfish, Sand Bass, Hybrid Striped Bass, Crappie are all feeding aggressively.
 Late Winter and early spring are great for trophy Blue Catfish.
-Calm Winter days are a great time to fish for Crappie.
+Calm Winter days are also a great time to fish for Crappie.
 I am an excellent winter Lake Lewisville fishing guide.
 I can put you on lots of fish during the winter months.
+Depending on the temperature fish can be found deep and sometimes on submerged structure and pilings.

 Spring Fishing - March, April, May

-Sand Bass, Crappie and Hybrids make runs to the spawning grounds, and can be caught easily before the spawn and post spawn.
+Sand Bass, Crappie and Hybrids make runs to the spawning grounds and can be caught easily before the spawn and post spawn.
 Spring fishing can be some of the best fishing on the lake.
+Crappie can be found on the submerged brush and underwater structure, sometimes just feet from the bank.

 Summer Fishing - June, July, August

-Sand Bass and Hyrbrid Striped Bass school up.
+Sand Bass and Hybrid Striped Bass school up.
 They feed aggressively on Minnows, Shad, and Flies on the surface.
-Large Mouths are excellent on warm mornings and evenings and can be caught through out the day.
+During the warmer months, Sand Bass and Hybrids will attack their pray on the surface.
+Large Mouths are excellent on warm mornings and evenings and can be caught throughout the day.

 Fall Fishing - September, October, November